ajidow/YuzuSoftExtractor/README.md

 ├── CMakeLists.txt
 ├── .gitignore
 ├── include

     ├── rapidjson
     ├── main.h
     ├── JSONProcessor.h
     ├── evImgCover.h
 ├── src

     ├── main.cpp
     ├── evImgCover.cpp
     ├── JSONProcessor.cpp
 └──.git

-## <font color="#ff0000">Caution</font>：OpenCV installation should be add into your environment variable, or you probably need to modify the CMakeLists.txt by yourself so that you can link the OpenCV Library
+## Caution：OpenCV installation path should be added into your environment variable, or you probably need to modify the CMakeLists.txt by yourself so that you can link the OpenCV Library

-##